 Reset Network Settings

-Reseting the network settings on your iPhone will erase all of the Wi-Fi, Bluetooth, VPN, and Cellular settings on your iPhone and restore them to factory defaults.
+Reseting the network settings on your iPhone will erase all of the Wi-Fi, VPN, APN, and Cellular settings on your iPhone and restore them to factory defaults.
 Sometimes, reseting the network settings can fix issues with the Phone app, especially if a software file is malfunctioning or has become corrupted.

 Note: Make sure you write down your Wi-Fi passwords before reseting network settings.
 You’ll have to reenter them after the reset is complete.